-From dinner plates to street signs and fishing lures, artists and individuals contribute and participate in creating new pieces among the park’s working space.
-A swing set, amphitheater, memory wall and more offer guests a place to relax and enjoy the intricate details of each design.
+From dinner plates to street signs and fishing lures, artists and individuals contribute and participate in creating new pieces in the park’s working space.
+A swing set, amphitheater, memory wall, and more offer guests a place to relax and enjoy the intricate details of each design.

 Smither Park | 7AM-7PM